Call now for addiction support(877) 648-4288

 Stimulants, in particular Amphetamines, aren’t necessarily something that veterans will look for themselves.
 Typically, a Veteran returning home is looking for the opposite effects.
 While active, however, it is possible they were administered a combination of drugs they knew little about.
 In times deemed crucial to national security, the US Government can give medications to men and women serving in active duty, without their knowledge or consent, that will increase performance.

 Tyson Manker, a former Marine, took a look at his record to determine what he was given during his time in 2003.
-Alongside a daily Amphetamine, him and his platoon were also given drugs that would later be determined to cause hallucinations and other illnesses, and potentially lead to suicide.
+Alongside a daily Amphetamine, he and his platoon were also given drugs that would later be determined to cause hallucinations and other illnesses, and potentially lead to suicide.

 Amphetamines are highly addictive.
 Administering them unknowingly, without proper supervision, can create numerous challenges after those veterans return home.
 What’s worse, without knowing what they’ve grown addicted to, they don’t know what they are craving.
 This can make them irritable to the point of violence, a danger to themselves and others, and push them more towards self-medication.

-Veterans Smoking Hash and Marijuana Illegally
+Veterans Smoking Hash And Marijuana Illegally

 While still active, many service men and women will look for something to help relieve the daily stress they’re presently living through.
 Unlike most drugs, or crops in general, the Marijuana plant can grow in a wide range of climates, making it easy to come by in most duty locales.
 While in Afghanistan, some Veterans reported that they would buy Hash, an extract from Cannabis, from locals.